xixumei1226/dual-sourcing-rl/README.md

 ## Installation

 Download the code as a folder `dual-sourcing-rl`.
-Then go to the folder and run the command
+Then go to the folder and run
 ```
 pip install -e .
 ```